jenniferawu/jenniferawu.github.io/_pages/about.md

 [The Democracy and Polarization Lab @ Stanford Political Science](https://stanforddpl.org/){:target="_blank"}

-Check out Jennifer D. Wu at [jen-wu.com](https://www.jen-wu.com/){:target="_blank"} while you're around!
-She got her PhD at Yale University in 2023, and her research focuses on race, identity, and behavior in American politics.
+> <sub> In case you are looking for Jennifer D. Wu, who is an Assistant Professor at SUNY Binghamton studying race, identity, and behavior in American politics, her website is at [jen-wu.com](https://www.jen-wu.com/){:target="_blank"}. </sub>